shweppsie/IRCBot/README.md

 Operation
 ---------

-  * Running the bot is as follows.
+  * Running the bot is as follows

 `ircbot <bindaddress:port> <ircserver[:port]> <channel> <nickname>`

-  * When using bash remember to escape # symbols.
+  * When using bash remember to escape # symbols

 `ircbot 127.0.0.1:4567 irc.shweppsie.com \#test testing`

-  * With the above code you can do the follow to post messages to the channel
+  * With the above command you can do the following to post messages to the channel

 `echo "Hi" | telnet 127.0.0.1:4567`